msri/public/Members/Printing/readme.md

 MSRI-3rdFloor-South  | 2nd Floor Outside Room 316	| HP M606X| 10.17.21.31

-You may print from your office computer or any of the wireless access at MSRI.
+You may print from your office computer or any of the wireless networks at MSRI.
 This includes:

 	MSRI-Guest
 	MSRI-Members